boozyguo/ClearWave/README.md

 ------------------

-This project is modified from deep neural network (DNN) to do speech enhancement by yongxuUSTC(https://github.com/yongxuUSTC/sednn).
+This project is modified from deep neural network (DNN) by yongxuUSTC(https://github.com/yongxuUSTC/sednn).

 Also, the project uses ffmpeg, webrtc and pesq to deal with speech data.

-Before try the project, you should download the base dnn model from https://pan.baidu.com/s/1eVnRkNb5xIn96aYOV8C-Gg

-Please copy the .h5 file to ./models/pretrained/base_dnn_model.h5.
+Before try the project, please download the base dnn model from https://pan.baidu.com/s/1eVnRkNb5xIn96aYOV8C-Gg and copy the .h5 file to ./models/pretrained/base_dnn_model.h5.

 ------------------